David-Lor/VigoBus-TelegramBot/README.md

 - [DataManager (Persistence API)](https://github.com/David-Lor/Telegram-BusBot-DataManager)
 - requirements listed in [requirements.txt](requirements.txt)
 - A Telegram bot created with BotFather
+    - For Inline mode: enable Inline Mode and set Inline Feedback to 100% on Bot Settings
 - A MongoDB database (for both required API)

 ### Deployment